ModernCompass/ModernCompass.github.io/README.md

-SapplyValues is a clone of the Sapply political compass, made to use 8values' UI.
+ModernCompass is a variation on the classic political compass.
+Code forked from SapplyValues, which is based on 8values.